boovius/2015-02-13-React/README.md

 - the excercise actually wants you to omit the southern food
 - when doing this exercise, you will need to pass the id of the object to the component in the array.
 - you need a root element in your JSX

+Ex-2 Props:
+- in regards to bulletpoint number 3 in Ex 1, the Virtual DOM keeps an original copy and does a diff based on your changes, it will only 'do the diff' instead of trying to make a brand new copy based off of everything.
+passing the key through helps keep track of things you are reordering.
+Great performance.